nielsengelen/val-puppet/README.md

 > **Note:**

-> This is an example class  and can be modified as you want.
+> This is an example module and can be modified as you want.
 Please test it in a development environment before running directly in production.

 ##Module description